 Caring for a Chemo Port

 When your port is in use, a see-through bandage will cover the needle.
-You don’t need a bandage when the port isn’t in use, and you should treat the skin over it just like than the rest of your skin.
+You don’t need a bandage when the port isn’t in use, and you should treat the skin over it just like the rest of your skin.

 If you don’t use your port for 4 weeks, it needs to be flushed.
 Only a health care worker can do this.
 Flushing your port ensures blood or medicine doesn’t clog it up.